-- > See fee schedule for filing fees (subject to change every July 1): staff will contact you for payment after submittal. - o Concurrent - o Non-concurrent - All plans and drawings must be to scale, and review criteria responses should be provided as specified in this checklist. - Application and materials must be submitted online through Accela at http://www.albanyoregon.gov/permits.
-Please call 541-917-7550 if you need assistance. - > Depending on the complexity of the project, paper copies of the application may be required. - ➤ Before submitting your application, please check the following list to verify you are not missing essential information.
+- > See fee schedule for filing fees (subject to change every July 1): staff will contact you for payment after submittal. - o Concurrent - o Non-concurrent - All plans and drawings must be to scale, and review criteria responses should be provided as specified in this checklist. - Email all materials to cd.customerservice@citvofalbanv.net.
+Please call 541-917-7550 if you need assistance. - > Depending on the complexity of the project, paper copies of the application may be required. - ▶ Before submitting your application, please check the following list to verify you are not missing essential information.
 An incomplete application will delay the review process.
 NOTE: If the request is for a Land Division, Adjustment or Variance, use relevant checklist.